 For this instance type Do this EBS-backed Stop the instance, and modify the instance to use a different instance type, and start the instance again.
 For example, you may want to use a larger instance type or a high-memory instance type.
 Reboot the instance to return it to a non-impaired status.
 The problem will probably occur again unless you change the instance type.

-For this instance type Do this Instance-store backed Do one of the following: Relaunch the instance using a different instance type.
+Instance-store backed Relaunch the instance using a different instance type.
 For example, you may want to use a larger instance type or a high-memory instance type.
 Reboot the instance to return it to an unimpaired status.
 The problem will probably occur again unless you change the instance type.

-Memory management update failed: "ERROR: mmu\update failed"
+Memory management update failed: "ERROR: mmu_update failed"